MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/build-queries-with-queryexpression.md

 ---
 title: "Build queries with QueryExpression (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "Read how you can use the QueryExpression class to programmatically build a query containing data filters and search conditions that define the scope of a database search" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "article"
+description: "Read how you can use the QueryExpression class to programmatically build a query containing data filters and search conditions that define the scope of a database search" ms.custom: ms.date: 10/31/2017 ms.reviewer: ms.service: crm-online ms.suite: ms.tgt_pltfrm: ms.topic: article
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)"
+  - Dynamics 365 for Customer Engagement (online)
 helpviewer_keywords:
-  - "saving queries"
+  - saving queries
-  - "query expressions, used for single-object searches"
+  - query expressions, used for single-object searches
-  - "complex queries, introduction"
+  - complex queries, introduction
-  - "building queries by using QueryExpression, creating queries that contain data filters and search conditions"
+  - building queries by using QueryExpression, creating queries that contain data filters and search conditions
-  - "query expressions, about; definition; using"
+  - query expressions, about; definition; using
-  - "QueryBase; QueryExpression; and QueryByAttribute classes, differences between"
+  - QueryBase; QueryExpression; and QueryByAttribute classes, differences between
-  - "building queries by using QueryExpression, introduction"
+  - building queries by using QueryExpression, introduction
-  - "queries, samples"
+  - queries, samples
-  - "QueryBase; QueryExpression; and QueryByAttribute classes, introduction to building queries"
+  - QueryBase; QueryExpression; and QueryByAttribute classes, introduction to building queries
-  - "creating queries to retrieve records, available types in CRM"
+  - creating queries to retrieve records, available types in CRM
-  - "queries, simple"
+  - queries, simple
-  - "queries, saving"
+  - queries, saving
-  - "queries, complex"
+  - queries, complex
 ms.assetid: 44d32c72-284a-43d3-96f5-d9b0a0486949
 caps.latest.revision: 48
-author: "KumarVivek"
+author: KumarVivek
-ms.author: "kvivek"
+ms.author: kvivek
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: